-If you are a recent high school graduate, international or transfer student, your time in our online associate degree program will bring you closer to your business goals.
-Industries across the business world need leaders equipped with the skills you’ll gain.
-Whether you plan to transition right into an entry-level occupation or continue into one of our School of Management bachelor’s degree programs, you’ll be ready to put your knowledge to work for you.
+Industries across the business world need leaders equipped with the skills you’ll gain through CityU’s associate in business degree.
+Whether you plan to transition into an entry-level role or enroll in a CityU School of Management bachelor’s degree program, you’ll be ready to put your knowledge to work for you.

 College Mathematics: 5